Etale and crystalline companions, II: Uniformities for isocrystals on curves

 \begin{lemma} Fix an ample line bundle $\calO(1)$ on $C$.
 Let $E$ be a vector bundle on $C$.
 Then for every integer $n > \width(E) - \mu(E) + 2g-1$, $E(n)$ is generated by global sections. \end{lemma} \begin{proof} By definition, $\mu(E) - \width(E) + n$ is a lower bound on the slopes of $E(n)$.
 Since this is greater than $2g-1$, Lemma~\ref{L:HN to sections} implies that $E(n)$ is generated by global sections. \end{proof}

-\begin{remark} In Definition~\ref{D:HN filtration}, if $L$ is of characteristic $0$, then using transcendental methods (specifically the Narasimhan--Seshadri theorem \cite{narasimhan-seshadri} relating stable vector bundles on a compact Riemann surface to irreducible unitary representations of the fundamental group), one sees that the tensor product of two semistable vector bundles on $C$ is again semistable (compare \cite[Proposition~2.2]{hartshorne} for the corresponding argument for symmetric powers).
-However, this fails in positive characteristic (unless one factor is a line bundle); the first counterexamples are due to Gieseker \cite[Corollary~1]{gieseker}.
+\begin{remark} In Definition~\ref{D:HN filtration}, suppose that $L$ is of characteristic $0$.
+Using transcendental methods, specifically the Narasimhan--Seshadri theorem \cite{narasimhan-seshadri} relating stable vector bundles on a compact Riemann surface to irreducible unitary representations of the fundamental group), one sees that the tensor product of two semistable vector bundles on $C$ is again semistable (compare \cite[Proposition~2.2]{hartshorne} for the corresponding argument for symmetric powers).

+By contrast, if $L$ is of positive characteristic, then this assertion fails in general (unless one factor is a line bundle); the first counterexamples are due to Gieseker \cite[Corollary~1]{gieseker}.
 There are various ways to control the damage caused by this fact; see Lemma~\ref{L:tensor product width} for a simple argument that suffices for our purposes. \end{remark}

 \begin{lemma} For any two vector bundles $E_1, E_2$ on $C$,

 \end{lemma} \begin{proof} By Lemma~\ref{L:semistable base change}, we may assume that $L$ is algebraically closed, so that there exists an ample line bundle $\calO(1)$ of degree $1$ on $C$.
 Put $n_i = \lfloor \width(E_i) - \mu(E_i) + 2g \rfloor$.
 By Lemma~\ref{L:width bound generation}, $E_i(n_i)$ is generated by global sections, as then is $(E_1 \otimes E_2)(n_1 + n_2)$; the latter bundle therefore has all slopes nonnegative.
 This gives the claimed upper bound on the slopes of $E_1 \otimes E_2$; the claimed lower bound follows by a similar argument applied to the duals of $E_1, E_2$. \end{proof}